t-anc/GSP-Qbittorent-Gluetun-sync-port-mod/README.md

   <summary>Check Gluetun's control server and forwarded port.</summary>

-If the log indicates `Error retrieving port from Gluetun API.` then try to get the port mannually (replace the container's name and `localhost:8000` if needed) :
+If the log indicates `Error retrieving port from Gluetun API.` then try to get the port manually (replace the container's name and `localhost:8000` if needed) :

 ```bash
  docker exec gluetun wget -q -O- /dev/tty http://localhost:8000/v1/openvpn/portforwarded